-AFHE’s quarterly magazine, Homeschool Arizona, is packed with articles and information to encourage and equip you.
+AFHE’s magazine, Homeschool Arizona, is published 3 times over year and is packed with articles and information to encourage and equip you.
 The print edition is mailed to member families statewide.
 A digital copy is available on the website within a few weeks of the print copy being mailed out.

 Check out the many resources available to support you in homeschooling